• Skip to main content

 How to pan-sear the steaks:

-• Take the beef out of the refrigerator at least 30 minutes before cooking so that it will be at room temperature.
+• Take the steaks out of the refrigerator at least 30 minutes before cooking so that they will be at room temperature.
 This helps them cook more evenly.

-• Preheat your oven to 500 degrees and turn on your kitchen exhaust fan to high.
+• Preheat your oven to 500°F and turn on your kitchen exhaust fan to high.
 If you don't have a good exhaust fan, you might want to open a window.

 • Put a large well-seasoned cast-iron skillet in the oven and let it heat up for five minutes.
 While your skillet heats brush both sides of your steaks with a light coat of olive oil.